Great white sharks

 Where do great white sharks live?

 Great white sharks can be found in every ocean, but they stay away from the colder waters of Antarctica and the Arctic.
-They are most frequently found in temperate waters where the temperature is easy to adapt to and their favorite food is abundant.
+They are most frequently found in temperate waters where the temperature is easy to adapt to and their favourite food is abundant.

 Illegal hunting and fishing practices